nakarin0528/EDFReader/README.md

 - [pyedflib](https://pyedflib.readthedocs.io/en/latest/)
 - [pandas](https://pandas.pydata.org/)
 - python >= 3.6
-- macOS (I don't check the operation on windows)

 ## Help!😂
 I want to add time column, but it takes long time to convert to CSV because the number of samples is large.
 Is there a good solution?
 If you have, please make an issue for me.
 Thank you.